We work in partnership with local community groups and services creating exhibitions and working on in depth and smaller projects.

 We are working on several small projects with our local secondary school, Kineton High School.
 We have hosted a ‘behind the scenes’ interactive tour of the Museum for the 6th form Business Studies group.
 The pupils were able to meet staff here ranging from the Archive to Marketing departments and explore how the Museum operates behind closed doors.
 Their findings were applied to project work back in the classroom.

 The ‘Big New Store’ project focused on literacy skills.
 A small group of students visited us on a number of occasions and recorded our office and workshop move to the new Collections Centre.
 The emptying of the Museum, to make way for the major refurbishment, was recorded by pupils through photography, filming, interviewing and blogging.
-You can read more about the project and see the pupils’ work at on the Kineton High School website.

 Future projects with Kineton High School will include a special ‘takeover day’ by pupils at the Museum and a project working with pupils to develop an ‘App’ for the Collections Centre.